erinclancey/STOPPP-Model/Work_flow_real_data/README.md

 ## DATA & CODE FILE OVERVIEW
 The repository is split into four subdirectoires:
-1. **Work_flow_real_data** - This directory contains information to follow a workflow as a demonstration of how to implement our methodology.
+1. **E_helvum_cam** - This directory contains information to follow a workflow as a demonstration of how to implement our methodology.
 This directory contains a README.md file explaing the workflow and two folders containing data and R code for the *E. helvum* and *H. monstrosus* populations.
-2. **Mathematica** - This directory contains the Mathematica Notebook.
+2. **H_monstrosus_cam** - This directory contains the Mathematica Notebook.
-3. **Simulations** - This directory contains R code used to create and analyze the simulated data.